prometheus/prometheus/docs/configuration/configuration.md

   [ role_arn: <string> ]

 # Optional OAuth 2.0 configuration.
-# Cannot be used at the same time as basic_auth, authorization, or sigv4.
+# Cannot be used at the same time as basic_auth, authorization, sigv4, or azuread.
 oauth2:
   [ <oauth2> ]

+# Optional AzureAD configuration.
+# Cannot be used at the same time as basic_auth, authorization, oauth2, or sigv4.
+azuread:
+  # The Azure Cloud.
+Options are 'AzurePublic', 'AzureChina', or 'AzureGovernment'.
+  [ cloud: <string> | default = AzurePublic ]

+  # Azure User-assigned Managed identity.
+  [ managed_identity:
+      [ client_id: <string> ]

 # Configures the remote write request's TLS settings.
 tls_config: